 Twenty Thousand Hertz is a podcast that talks about the stories behind the world’s most interesting and recognizable sounds.
 It has all the elements that are needed by a podcast website.

 The hero image is an illustration of a city scene and highlights different sound sources.
 It effectively conveys what the podcast is all about – sounds and the stories behind them.
 It would have been more fun if the image was more interactive.
 Indeed, if the image produced sounds when you mouse over them, more people would stay on the site to play with it.

 The homepage features a link to the podcast’s latest episode.
 People who have yet to subscribe can hear a sample of the work to decide if they want to hear more or not.
 There is a short description of the episode’s content.
-The description writing is excellent.
-It is very compelling.
+The description writing is very compelling.

 If you are interested in the music used during the episode, the website provides a list of those on the episode’s information page.
 Subscribing is made easy through the website’s subscribe page.
 There is an image-based menu on the page to show the different platforms to listen to podcasts.

 The website also houses the podcast’s online store.
-If the fans want to buy Twenty Thousand Hertz merchandise, they can easily do so by clicking on the Store link.
+If the fans want to buy Twenty Thousand Hertz merchandise, they can easily click on the Store link.
 There is also a Sponsor and a Donate button for fans who want to send their love to the people behind this podcast.

 Gameplay is a podcast that talks about video games and the virtual world.
 The website’s creator strategically made it to get podcast fans to interact with the hosts and the community.
 Plus, its visuals are notable too.

 The hero image on Gameplay’s website illustrates a controller that has been opened up, and the parts are taken apart.
 That perfectly illustrates what this podcast does.
 The podcast takes apart video games and lets the listeners take a closer look at their elements.
 Aside from the illustration are links to the podcast’s episodes over four different platforms.